 Some experts recommend paying off all of your debt before you begin investing.
 The power of compound interest kicks in after you’ve invested for a long period of time.
 The longer you delay saving, the harder it is for your investments to build momentum later in life.

 At the bare minimum, you might consider contributing enough to your 401k to capture your full employer match.
-This is free money that you can’t get back if you skip retirement contributions.
+This is often considered ‘free money’ that you forgo if you skip retirement contributions.

 You might even consider delaying your retirement by a few years.
 This can be a powerful way to knock out your debt and allow more time to maximize your retirement savings.